Skip to Content

 Soil

-In nature, the Macho fern can be spotted growing in locations with varying atmospheric and soil conditions.
-From around ponds and swamps to rock crevices, this plant can grow anywhere.
+In nature, the Fishbone fern (Macho fern) can be spotted growing in locations with varying atmospheric and soil conditions.
+This plant can grow anywhere from around ponds and swamps to rock crevices.

 It can also be found growing as an epiphyte on bigger plants.
-This tells us that the beautiful Macho fern is well suited to a range of soil types, be it sandy, loamy or rocky.
+This tells us that the beautiful Sword fern is well suited to various soil types, whether sandy, loamy, or rocky.

 Although it’s not very picky about the soil type, this plant will not do well in waterlogged soils.
 Good soil aeration and drainage are a must.
 The plant’s health will quickly deteriorate if the soil does not have these characteristics.